What writers actually do with TextAdventure

 'Yo, what's shakin'?'
 Tommy grinned, slouching against the doorframe.
 Margaret straightened her pearls.
 'I beg your pardon, young man, but proper ladies and gentlemen employ proper English.'

-No credit card required 5 AI story feedbacks included Pay only when you need more
+No credit card needed 5 AI feedbacks included Pay only if you want more